 Can You Clean Wounds with Methylated Spirits?

-Methylated spirits is poisonous and should never be put on an open wound.
+Methylated spirits are poisonous and should never be put on an open wound.

 Can You Drink it?